opentext/storyteller/docs/stl/emp2stl.md

 understand and some of them point outside the JSON persistence (there are some database indexes, resource package identifiers, etc).

-We believe that this document can serve as another demonstration of strengths and advantages of _StoryTeller Layout (STL)_ exchange format.
+We believe that this document can serve as further demonstration of strengths and advantages of _StoryTeller Layout (STL)_ exchange format.
 The fact that it is carefully designed to be human readable and understandable makes a conversion from different formats a relatively quick and straightforward task.